NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

 From this Workspace, the User can:

    * Alter the Name, Workflow, and Metadata associated with the Collection
-   * Start a bulk import of .ckl or XCCDF files to automatically populate  or add to their Collection.
+   * Batch import CKL or XCCDF files to automatically scaffold or add to their Collection
+   * Batch export CKL files for external tools such as eMASS
    * Add/Modify/Remove Assets in the Collection
-   * Add or remove STIGs from the Collection (STIGs must be assigned to at least 1 Asset to be associated with a Collection).
+   * Add or remove STIGs from the Collection (STIGs must be assigned to at least 1 Asset to be associated with a Collection)
-   * Add/Modify/Remove User Grants in the Collection.
+   * Add/Modify/Remove User Grants in the Collection
-   * Delete the Collection (If Collection Owner).
+   * Delete the Collection (if Collection Owner)

 .. thumbnail:: /assets/images/manage-collection-workspace.png
       :width: 50%